In Loving Memory of Ross

 My cybersecurity courses and indeed my own security thinking have been profoundly shaped by his work.
 The idea of "Security Engineering" as a serious, measurable, reproducible discipline lay in his hands.

+Ross was never anything but generous with his time and honest with his opinions.
 His open publishing stance (to have complete copies of his older texts online, which he skilfully negotiated with Wiley. is an example to all academics.

 His work leading the Cambridge team in doing interesting, socially relevant security work in a world of so many dry, inaccessible papers on cryptography and protocols was a refreshing beacon of light.